kuokuo123/otter-launcher/README.md

 Otter-launcher reads from $HOME/.config/otter-launcher/config.toml.
 If that file is missing, it looks into /etc/otter-launcher/config.toml, which is included with AUR installation.

-The confing file encompasses of four parts:
+The confing file encompasses four parts:

 - [general] includes generic options
 - [interface] includes options related to user interface
-- [overlay] includes options releated to the overlay layer (normally used for image integration)
+- [overlay] includes options releated to image integration
-- unlimited [[modules]] can be configured through bash scripting
+- [[modules]] can be configured through bash scripting in an unlimited number

 All the available are listed below, and can also be found in [config_example](https://github.com/kuokuo123/otter-launcher/tree/main/config_example).
 Also, check [more examples of module config](https://github.com/kuokuo123/otter-launcher/wiki) at the wiki page.